pallets/jinja/docs/templates.rst

 a slightly different behavior of the `else` keyword was chosen.

 It is also possible to use loops recursively.
-This is useful if you are dealing with recursive data such as sitemaps or RDFa.
+This is useful if you are dealing with recursive data such as sitemaps or RDFs.
 To use loops recursively, you basically have to add the `recursive` modifier to the loop definition and call the `loop` variable with the new iterable where you want to recurse.